xushuhere/Grocery-List/GroupProject/Docs/ExtraRequirements.md

 ### Feedback system
 - The software should provide meaningful and helpful feedback in the case of misuse.
 A sever will be built to receive the error messages with the permission of users.
 These error messages allow the user to more easily debug the program.

-### Additional Skin and Themes
-- Additional Skin and Themes for the UI design will also be provided to alter the view of the software.

 ### Portability to Different Devices
 - The software is designed for android cell phone uses, but the probability to certain tablet devices should be also implemented.